Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her

 Old world style is a hybrid encompassing design standards dating back to the Medieval and Renaissance periods.
-The influences come from different regions including Tudor, Spanish colonial, Tuscan and French chateau.
+The influences come from different regions, including Tudor, Spanish colonial, Tuscan, and a French chateau.
 Old world is one of those styles that you know when you see it.
-It's easily identifiable by its time-worn finishes, arched windows and doorways, barrel vaulted ceilings reminiscent of sprawling Mediterranean villas.
+It's easily identifiable by its time-worn finishes, arched windows, and doorways, barrel-vaulted ceilings reminiscent of sprawling Mediterranean villas.

-If you prefer a style that creates a flawless combination of restraint, grace and tradition then old world is ideal for you.
-Rustic elements such as aged plaster, limestone and wrought iron blend beautifully with luxurious textiles such as velvet, silk damask, needlework and brocade.
+If you prefer a style that creates a flawless combination of restraint, grace, and tradition, then the old world is ideal for you.
+Rustic elements such as aged plaster, limestone, and wrought iron blend beautifully with luxurious textiles such as velvet, silk damask, needlework, and brocade.
 Aged furnishings retain an aristocratic appearance.
-Even though the rooms are of a formal nature they often have a warm and welcoming mood.
+Even though the rooms are of a formal nature, they often have a warm and welcoming mood.

-Old world colors run deep, dark, rich and noble.
-Imagine aged shades of indigo, raw umber, gold, Prussian green, bisque, ochre and Venetian red—straight out of a Rembrandt painting.
-Employ a variety of finishes from dark-stained woods to painted, worn and weathered techniques that replicate centuries of wear.
+Old world colors run deep, dark, rich, and noble.
+Imagine aged shades of indigo, raw umber, gold, Prussian green, bisque, ochre, and Venetian red—straight out of a Rembrandt painting.
+Employ different finishes from dark-stained woods to painted, worn, and weathered techniques that replicate centuries of wear.

 Old world furnishings show attention to detail with artisan handcrafted designs.
 Furniture pieces include a variety of classic European styles, from Gothic to Baroque.
 One thing they all have in common is their weight and stature.
 Thick and heavy wood furniture is either ornately carved or distressed with refined elegance.

 Old world fabrics include richly decorated brocades and damasks, sumptuous velvets, and elaborate tapestries.
 Heavy elegant and luxurious drapery panels create warmth and visual interest.
 They're typically hung from substantial wrought iron or turned wooden curtain rods.

-Upholstery, tablecloths, bedding and curtains are accented with a variety of decorative embellishments including tassels, French gimp, bullion fringe and braided trim.
+Upholstery, tablecloths, bedding, and curtains are accented with various decorative embellishments, including tassels, French gimp, bullion fringe, and braided trim.